zerkotin/react-training/README.md

 # react-training
 A quick introduction to React
-you clone an example environment from [zerkotin/react](http://github.com/zerkotin/react)
+you can clone an example environment from [zerkotin/react](http://github.com/zerkotin/react)

 ## Basics
 - [ES6 Essentials](docs/ES6.md)